A War Saga

 ◆ HQ Options: Tokyo, Vladivostok and San Francisco

-◆ The Faction enjoys high degree of freedom.
+◆ The Faction enjoys high degree of game freedom.
 Different HQ options may lead to completely different tactics.

 PS.
 The female character representing Manchuria was named Alan Daicing by the Concordia Association of Manchuria in 2019, and is the official personification of Manchuria.
 The design of her costume is based on the parade dress uniform of Emperor Puyi of the Empire of Manchuria.
 Alan is a common name among Manchurian womenfolk, and Daicing originally meant ‘skilful warrior’ in Mongolian, which is also the root of the empire's name ‘Qing’.